 God designed the human operating system to function best when serving others.
 We are wired for relationships.
 Basically, people need people if they want to be healthy!

 Research supports this.
 If physical habits such as eating breakfast, keeping a proper weight, not smoking or drinking, sleeping adequately, and exercising affect longevity, what about social habits?
-In a survey, there were four items on the questionnaire that might give an indication as to a person’s social health: if married, having close family and friends, membership in a church, or belonging to a social club.
+In a survey, there were four items on the questionnaire that might give an indication as to a person’s social health.
+They were: if married, having close family and friends, membership in a church, or belonging to a social club.
 The results were startling.
 Those individuals who had these strong social networks lived longer than even their physical health habits would predict.

 If this description fits you—and you want to avoid the blues and live a little longer—volunteer your services to a nursing home, community service, or soup kitchen.